MauroDiNuzzo/prolog-lambda-abstractions/README.md

 ```
 from the SWI Prolog toplevel.

-Please notice that this library has been tested only under SWI Prolog (it relies on the `term_singletons/2` predicate).
+Please notice that this library relies on the `term_singletons/2` predicate and has been tested only under SWI Prolog 7.x.

 Enjoy!